tappasarn/Articles/Agoda_Article/src/AbstractEquality.md

 <div/>
 <div style="text-align:left"/><Br />

-### Losely compare null to undefined
+### Loosely compare null to undefined
-Null and undefined losely comparison are very simple.
+Null and undefined loosely comparison are very simple.
 It could only be true if the other operand is also null or undefined
 ```js
 const x = null;
 const y;